melange-re/melange/CONTRIBUTING.md

   manual](https://melange.re/melange/Manual.html) which we host to consult (rarely).
 - `jscomp` is where the compiler implementation and some tests live:
-    - `common` defines the Melange `common` private library, housing code shared by both the Melange binary and the `melange.ppx` library.
+    - `common` defines the `melange_ffi` private library, housing code shared by both the Melange core library and `melange.ppx`.
     - `core` defines the `core` Melange library, containing the bulk of the compiler backend implementation.
-    - `ext` contains the sources for the `ext` private library.
+    - `melstd` contains the sources for the `ext` private library.
 This is a standard library extension with additional functions and data structures used throughout the Melange code.
     - `js_parser` is a vendored copy of the [Flow